Oluwafemijohn/clads-app/README.md

 # clads-app

 Hi, Welcome to my repo.
-Kindly checkout to my branch   Feature_edit-descriptions-and-delete-image-implementation_oluwafemi  to see the updated version.
+Kindly checkout to my branch **develop-team-c**  to see the updated version.
 Technologies used are:
 * Retrofit
 * Room